peiliou/My-Userscripts-Collection/README.md

 2. Navigate to a directory of this repo to view details of an userscript

-3. To install this userscript, navigate to the file `userscript.user.js` and click the `raw` button
+3. To install this userscript, navigate to the file `Userscript.user.js` and click the `Raw` button